ClementVidal/angular2-log/README.md

 bootstrap(DemoComponent, [LogService]);
 ```

-Inject the service where needed:
+Inject the service where needed, and use it !

 ```javascript
 export class YourComponent {